LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 ## Helpful Websites

 [Here](https://www.szynalski.com/tone-generator/) is a cool website that can generate frequencies, it can be very helpful when you are making a spectrum.
-Just keep in mind to keep the volume under 90%, above that it will create some noise in frequencies.
+Just remember to keep the volume under 90%, above that it will create some noise in frequencies.